OpenLineage/OpenLineage/RELEASING.md

 # Releasing

 1. Update [`CHANGELOG.md`](CHANGELOG.md)
-2. Tag the release and prepare for the next version with:
+2. Tag the release and prepare for the next version with: ([bump2version](https://pypi.org/project/bump2version/) is a dependency.
+You'll need to install it if you don't have it)

    ```bash
    $ ./new-version.sh --release-version X.Y.Z --next-release X.Y.Z